serpentsparker/fastapi-demo/README.md

 ## Local Development

 This project uses [Python](https://www.python.org/) 3.12 or later.
-The [uv](https://docs.astral.sh/uv/) package manager is used for project and dependency management.
+Additionally, the [uv](https://docs.astral.sh/uv/) package manager is used for project and dependency management.

 ### Development Dependencies